fweinaug/expandable_text/README.md

 This Flutter package includes the widget `ExpandableText` which you can use to initially only show a defined number of lines of a probably long text.
-The widget appends a configurable text link which let's the user expand the full text, or collapse it again.
+The widget appends a configurable text link which lets the user expand the full text, or collapse it again.

 ![Example with maxLines=1](https://user-images.githubusercontent.com/17765766/118534275-531f7c00-b749-11eb-90e9-e6eb36808eec.gif)